StarRocks/starrocks/docs/data_source/External_table.md

 StarRocks supports access to other data sources by using external tables.
 External tables are created based on data tables that are stored in other data sources.
 StarRocks only stores the metadata of the data tables.
 You can use external tables to directly query data in other data sources.
 StarRocks supports the following data sources: MySQL, Elasticsearch, Hive, StarRocks, Apache Iceberg, and Apache Hudi. **Currently, you can only write data from another StarRocks cluster into the current StarRocks cluster.
 You cannot read data from it.
 For data sources other than StarRocks, you can only read data from these data sources.**

 From 2.5 onwards, StarRocks provides the Local Cache feature, which accelerates hot data queriers on external data sources.
-For more information, see [Local Cache](Block_cache.md)。
+For more information, see [Local Cache](Block_cache.md).

 ## MySQL external table

 In the star schema, data is generally divided into dimension tables and fact tables.
 Dimension tables have less data but involve UPDATE operations.
-Currently, StarRocks does not support direct UPDATE operations (update can be implemented by using the unique key model).
+Currently, StarRocks does not support direct UPDATE operations (update can be implemented by using the Unique Key table).
 In some scenarios, you can store dimension tables in MySQL for direct data read.

 To query MySQL data, you must create an external table in StarRocks and map it to the table in your MySQL database.
 You need to specify the MySQL connection information when creating the table.